About Yen Finder

 For KRW specifically:

-• Shinjuku West Exit shops: rate gap +0.3–0.5 %
+• Shinjuku West Exit shops: close behind, a touch wider

-• The two are within 0.1–0.2 % of each other on KRW
+• The two are typically within a small margin of each other on KRW

 For CNY:

-• Shinjuku West Exit shops: rate gap +0.1–0.3 %
+• Shinjuku West Exit shops: comparable

-• Similar spread; the lead changes day-to-day
+• Similar spreads; the lead changes day-to-day — check the live rate

 Practical rule: for KRW on a Korea-anchored visit, walk to Shin-Okubo.
 For other currencies, the West Exit cluster is faster and equally competitive.

-β†’ Article #59: KRW to JPY guide, #56: CNY to JPY guide.
+→ Article #59: KRW to JPY guide, #56: CNY to JPY guide.

 What about late-night exchange on each side?